-2. Definitions
+Definitions

 In these Rules, words have the meaning set down in the Act.
+If a term is not defined in the Act, then that term has the meaning given to it in the Incorporated Societies Act 2022.
 In all other instances, unless the context requires otherwise, the following words and phrases have the following meanings:

-'Act' means the Incorporated Societies Act 2022 or any Act which replaces it (including amendments to it from time to time), and any regulations made under the Act or under any Act which replaces it.

-'Administrator' means the person responsible for keeping the Register of Members, the Register of Interests, recording the minutes of General Meetings and Committee meetings, and overseeing the finances of the Society, and all other matters incidental.

-'Annual General Meeting' means a meeting of the Members of the Society held once per year which, among other things, will receive and consider reports on the Society's activities and finances.

-'Chair/President' means the Committee Member responsible for, among other things, overseeing the governance and operations of the Society and chairing General Meetings.

-'Committee' means the Society's governing body.

-'Constitution' means the rules in this document.

-'Committee Member' means a member of the Committee.

-'Deputy Chair/Vice President' means the Committee Member elected or appointed to deputise in the absence of the Chair/President.

-'Director' means the Director of the New Zealand Civil Aviation Authority.

-'General Meeting' means either an Annual General Meeting or a Special General Meeting of the Society.

-'Interested Member' means a member who is interested in a matter for any of the reasons set out in section 62 of the Incorporated Societies Act 2022.
+- 'Act' means the Incorporated Societies Act 2022 or any Act which replaces it (including amendments to it from time to time), and any regulations made under the Act or under any Act which replaces it. - 'Annual General Meeting' means a meeting of the Members of the Society held once per year which, among other things, will receive and consider reports on the Society's activities and finances. - 'Chair/President' means the Committee Member responsible for, among other things, overseeing the governance and operations of the Society and chairing General Meetings. - 'Committee' means the Society's governing body. - 'Deputy Chair/Vice President' means the Committee Member elected or appointed to deputise in the absence of the Chair/President. - 'Director' means the Director of the New Zealand Civil Aviation Authority - 'General Meeting' means either an Annual General Meeting or a Special General Meeting of the Society. - 'Interested Member' means a member who is interested in a matter for any of the reasons set out in section 62 of the Incorporated Societies Act 2022.